 Christos Tsirogiannis is a forensic archaeologist researching antiquities smuggling networks and the market for looted cultural objects.
-He is a Senior Archaeologist at the Cambridge Archaeological Unit and is also an affiliate researcher at the University of Glasgow’s Scottish Centre for Crime and Justice Research.
+He is an Associate Professor in the Antikmuseet, School of Culture and Society at Aarhus University.

 Dr. Tsirogiannis studied archaeology and history of art in the University of Athens.
 He worked for the Greek Ministries of Culture and Justice from 1994 to 2008, excavating throughout Greece and recording antiquities in private hands.
 He voluntarily cooperated with the Greek police Art Squad on a daily basis (August 2004 – December 2008).
 He was a member of the Greek Task Force Team that repatriated looted, smuggled and stolen antiquities from the Getty Museum, the Shelby White/Leon Levy collection, the Jean-David Cahn AG galleries, and others.
 Since 2007, Christos has been identifying illicit antiquities, depicted in the confiscated Medici, Becchina and Symes-Michaelides archives, in museums, galleries, auction houses and private collections, notifying the relevant government authorities.
 In 2013 he won the annual Award for Art Protection and Security from the Association for Research into Crimes against Art.
 Christos also served as a Researcher at the Scottish Centre for Crime and Justice Research at the University of Glasgow.